vandemjh/covid-19-grapher/README.md

-# COVID 19 Fatality Predictor
+# COVID 19 Fatality/New Case Predictor
 Using past trends, this COIVD=19 grapher predicts how many fatalities are expected on a day, for a certain time, and total fatality count.

 ## Requirements